bhavikam28/tech-blog/content/posts/taste of devops.md

 ### Why AWS S3 and CloudFront?

 To host my blog, I used **AWS S3** for storage and **Amazon CloudFront** as a Content Delivery Network (CDN).
-This combination ensures that my blog is **scalable**, **cost-effective**, and delivers content quickly to users worldwide.
+This combination ensures that my blog is:

+- **Scalable**: Easily handle traffic spikes.
+- **Cost-Effective**: Pay only for the storage and bandwidth you use.
+- **Fast Content Delivery**: Serve content quickly to users worldwide.

 To enhance security, I implemented **Origin Access Control (OAC)** for the S3 bucket.
 OAC ensures that the S3 bucket can only be accessed via the CloudFront distribution, preventing direct access to the S3 bucket.
-This setup not only secures the content but also improves performance by leveraging CloudFront’s global edge network.
+This setup:

+- **Secures Content**: Protects your data from unauthorized access.
+- **Improves Performance**: Leverages CloudFront’s global edge network for faster delivery.

 ---